demarez/demarez.github.io/_pages/events.md

 ## Fellowships & awards

+<p> 2022, Excellence Award for a PhD thesis in Ocean Sciences, University of Western Brittany</p>

 <p>2022, Best Exact and Experimental Sciences PhD thesis award, The Royal Naval Academy of France</p>

 <p>2022, Best PhD thesis award, French section of the International Union of Geodesy and Geophysics</p>